Geriatric Psychiatry

 • How can the side effects of psychiatric medication be neutralized?

-Focus on interpersonal relationships of older adults
+Focus on the interpersonal relationships of older adults

 Navigating mental disorders with online therapy

 Seeking mental healthcare can be difficult, especially for seniors.
-Between mobility concerns and potential social stigma, many older adults may have trouble getting the care that they need.
+Between mobility concerns and potential social stigma, many older adults may have trouble getting care.
 Similarly, caretakers of elderly patients can have trouble finding time to receive care themselves.
 If you’d like more information on mental health care for the elderly, visit the Substance Abuse and Mental Health Services Administration’s Resources for Older Adults page.
+No matter what your situation, receiving mental health care can be expensive, overwhelming, or inaccessible.
+If care from a medical doctor is out of reach, there is still a way to seek professional help for your problems.

 Takeaway